MicrosoftDocs/partner-center-pr.it-it/partner-center/upgrade-your-partner-network-membership.md

 5. Immetti i dettagli di pagamento e quindi seleziona **Avanti**.

 6. Verifica i dettagli dell'ordine e quindi seleziona **Acquista** quando sei pronto ad acquistare Action Pack.
-L'addebito sulla carta di credito verrà effettuato immediatamente.
+Your credit card will be charged immediately.

-7. L'ordine è confermato.
+7. Your order is confirmed.
 Seleziona **Chiudi**.

-L'abbonamento ad Action Pack verrà rinnovato automaticamente ogni anno in tale data.
-Il rinnovo automatico può essere disattivato in qualsiasi momento nell'elenco delle offerte acquistate.
-Tuttavia, non potrà essere riattivato fino al successivo rinnovo dell'abbonamento.
+Your Action Pack subscription will renew automatically each year on this date.
+You can turn off automatic renewal at any time from your purchased offers list; however, you won't be able to turn automatic subscription renewal back on until you renew your subscription again.

-## <a name="turn-off-automatic-action-pack-subscription-renewal"></a>Disattivare il rinnovo automatico dell'abbonamento ad Action Pack
+### <a name="turn-off-automatic-action-pack-subscription-renewal"></a>Turn off automatic Action Pack subscription renewal

 1. Seleziona **Partnership > Offerte** dal menu **Dashboard**.
 Troverai Microsoft Action Pack in **Purchased offers**.